system76/docs/content/windows.md

 ![VM listed in the VirtualBox Window](/images/windows/step7.png)

 The next step is to boot the virtual machine and install an OS on it.
-Click on the VM in the list so that it is highlight orange, then click the **Start** button.
+Click on the VM in the list so that it is highlight orange, then click the `Start` button.
 This is equivalent to pressing the power button on the virtual computer.

 <u>VirtualBox</u> will now ask you to select a start-up disk.
-We recommend finding a digital download (ISO File), since Windows 10 is not distributed on DVD.

-Click the small folder icon next to the dropdown, then point <u>VirtualBox</u> at your ISO file and open it. <u>VirtualBox</u> will insert the virtual DVD into the virtual optical drive, then boot the disk.
+Click the small folder icon next to the dropdown, then point <u>VirtualBox</u> at your ISO file and open it. <u>VirtualBox</u> will then boot the file.

 ![Start-up disk selection](/images/windows/step8.png)

 ![Windows booting up](/images/windows/step9.png)

 After Windows finishes booting from the DVD, you should see the Windows Setup window.
-Select Language, Time and Currency, and Keyboard preferences, then click **Next**.
+Select Language, Time and Currency, and Keyboard preferences, then click `Next`.

 ![Windows Setup window](/images/windows/step10.png)

-On the next screen, click **Install Now** to start the installation.
+On the next screen, click `Install Now` to start the installation.

 ![Click Install Now to start the installation](/images/windows/step11.png)

-You'll next need to enter your product key for the copy of windows you got.
+You'll next need to enter your product key for your copy of Windows.
 Be sure to enter this exactly as it's listed on the sticker or in your email.
-Windows 10 can be run without a product key for a rather long time without issues.
-If you don't have a product key, select **I don't have a key**.
-Otherwise, click **Next**.
+Windows 10 can be run without a product key temporarily without issues.
+If you don't have a product key, select `I don't have a key`.
+Otherwise, click `Next`.

 ![Enter your Product Key](/images/windows/step12.png)

-Review the terms of the EULA, then check the box to accept the license terms and click **Next**.
+Review the terms of the EULA.

-![Accept the EULA](/images/windows/step13.png)

 You are required to accept the terms of the EULA before completing the installation.
-Checking the box and clicking **Next** assumes you do accept the terms and agree to be bound by them.
+Checking the box and clicking `Next` assumes you do accept the terms and agree to be bound by them.
 Do not continue with the installation if you don't agree to the terms in the EULA.

+![Accept the EULA](/images/windows/step13.png)

-Make sure you select **Custom: Install Windows only (advanced)**, as this is a new installation of Windows.
+Make sure you select `Custom: Install Windows only (advanced)`, as this is a new installation of Windows.

 ![Select the Custom: Install Windows only option](/images/windows/step14.png)

-Select the **Drive 0 Unallocated Space** area, then click **Next**.
+Select the `Drive 0 Unallocated Space` area, then click `Next`.

 ![Selecting Partition 2 for installation](/images/windows/step15.png)